1314 Blanc 2020

-Named for the year of the Battle of Bannockburn.
-We make this wine with bistro lunch in our minds; stylistically fresh, vibrant and made for immediate drinking enjoyment.
+We make this wine with alfresco dining in our minds.
+Stylistically fresh and vibrant with less new oak and an earlier bottling regime, made for immediate drinking enjoyment.

 Minimum Order 6 Units (straight or mixed)